 A variety of property types can be purchased with an FHA loan, including multi-unit properties up to and including 4-unit properties, as long as you occupy one of the units as your primary residence.

-As part of the loan approval process, the house in question needs to pass an FHA specific appraisal process.
-This appraisal provides proof that the home is at least as valuable as the loan amount, and confirms it meets minimum health and safety standards set by the FHA.
+The house needs to pass an FHA-specific appraisal process as part of the loan approval process.
+This appraisal proves that the home is at least as valuable as the loan amount and confirms it meets the FHA's minimum health and safety standards.

 Who pays for an FHA appraisal, and what does it cost?

-Typically the buyer pays for an FHA appraisal, which is carried out by an independent appraiser.
+Typically the buyer pays for an FHA appraisal by an independent appraiser.
 The cost varies depending on the size of the house, property type, and other characteristics.

 What determines the outcome of an FHA appraisal?